 \subsection{Evaluation Setup}

-In this work, we use uncased BERT-base as the teacher network, and study the robustness of its compressed variants.
+In this work, we use the uncased BERT-base as the teacher network, and study the robustness of its compressed variants.
 The final model consists of the BERT-base encoder (or its compressed variants) with a classification head (a linear layer on top of the pooled output).
-Recent studies indicate that factors such as learning rate and training epochs could have substantial influence on robustness~\cite{tu2020empirical}.
-In particular, increasing training epochs can help improve generalization on adversarial test set.
-In this work, we focus on the \underline{relative robustness} of the compressed models compared to the uncompressed teacher, rather than their \emph{absolute accuracies}.
+Recent studies indicate that factors such as learning rate and training epochs could have a substantial influence on robustness~\cite{tu2020empirical}.
+In particular, increasing training epochs can help improve the generalization of the OOD test set.
+In this work, we focus on the \underline{relative robustness} of compressed models compared to the uncompressed teacher, rather than their \emph{absolute accuracies}.
 For a fair comparison, we unify the experimental setup for all models.
-We use Adam optimizer with weight decay~\cite{loshchilov2017decoupled}, where the learning rate is fixed as $2e$-5, and we train all the models for 5 epochs on all datasets.
-We perform the experiments using PyTorch~\cite{paszke2017automatic} and use the pre-trained models from Huggingface model pool\footnote{\url{https://huggingface.co/models}}.
-We report average results over three runs for all experiments.
+We use Adam optimizer with weight decay~\cite{loshchilov2017decoupled}, where the learning rate is fixed as $2e$-5, and we train all models for 5 epochs on all datasets.
+We perform the experiments using PyTorch and use the pre-trained models from the Huggingface model pool~\cite{wolf2019huggingface}.
+We report the average results over three runs for all experiments.